Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 20 Mei 2025 01.38.10 UTC
+- WIB: Selasa, 20 Mei 2025 02.22.45 UTC
-- WITA: Selasa, 20 Mei 2025 02.38.10 UTC
+- WITA: Selasa, 20 Mei 2025 03.22.45 UTC
-- WIT: Selasa, 20 Mei 2025 03.38.10 UTC
+- WIT: Selasa, 20 Mei 2025 04.22.45 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: attitude
+Kategori: motivational